-Don Miguel Ruiz’s The Four Agreements just turned 25.
-But the life lessons continue to be as relevant as ever.
+Don Miguel Ruiz’s The Four Agreements was an instant classic more than 25 years ago.
+And the life lessons continue to be as relevant as ever.

 It’s always hard to look back at things we wish would have done differently.
 The best way to avoid that?
 Create fewer scenarios that leave us feeling regret in the first place.

 That’s the core focus behind the New York Times bestselling book, The Four Agreements, by don Miguel Ruiz.
-The popular book just turned 25 years old, but its teachings remain as relevant as ever.
+The teachings in the popular book, which turned 25 years old last November, remains as relevant as ever.

 Who is don Miguel Ruiz?